 Although Morgan's bond with Benjamin is made very obvious (and it parallels the one he shared with his son), it still doesn’t hold up as a good enough reason for Morgan to change so drastically, especially considering he didn’t budge when others he had known for longer were being persecuted by cold blooded murderers.

-Zombie girl with the teddy bear is the first ever walker Rick sees and kills.
-And of course, this is an extremely emotional moment for Rick, as he comes to terms with the fact that he’s going to have to blow this little monster away.
-Big ones, little ones, they’re all the same.
-They’re monsters, they’re no longer people, and they’ll have to be put down.
+Zombie Girl with the teddy bear is the first ever walker Rick sees and kills.
+And of course, this is an extremely emotional moment for Rick, as he comes to terms with the fact that he's going to have to blow this little monster's head off.
+Big ones, little ones, they're all the same.
+They're monsters, they're no longer people, and they'll have to be put down.

 In Season 1, when the gang is trapped inside a department store after being surrounded by a horde of walkers, Rick and Glenn cover themselves in zombie guts so that they can leave the safety of the shop and grab a nearby van without being exposed to the flesh eating parasites.
-They seem to be well on their way to getting away with it, when it suddenly starts to rain.
-The rainfall apparently washes off the smell of the guts, and the walkers begin to detect there is a pair of humans in their midst via their (sometimes) keen olfactory senses.
+They seem to be well on their way to getting away with it when it suddenly starts to rain.
+The rainfall apparently washes off the smell of guts and the walkers begin to detect there is a pair of humans in their midst via their (sometimes) keen olfactory senses.

 Needless to stay, they both escape, but not without a fight.
 The dubious bit here: how would the rain completely wash away the smell in the first place, especially if you consider how difficult it is to remove blood from clothing… or are we totally missing something here?

 When Rick and the others drive away from Atlanta, they find themselves blocked by a cluster of abandoned cars.
 In another unlucky turn of events, Dale’s van breaks down, so the group decides to search the cars for fuel, water, and any other handy supplies.
 In a third unlucky turn of events, Rick notices a party of walkers stumbling towards them amidst the jungle of cars.
-Rick tells those near him to hide under the cars, and other than a few strays, most of the zombies walk by, completely oblivious to the human food lying at their feet.
+Rick tells those nearest to him to hide under the cars and, other than a few strays, most of the zombies walk by completely oblivious to the human food lying at their feet.

 Up until this moment, it seemed like one of their primary methods for discerning the presence of a human was via smell, but from this scene, it is made abundantly clear that their olfactory senses are not that sharp.
 All of this contradicts a little with the rain vs. blood scene that we just mentioned.